akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/basic-directives/mapInnerRoute.rst

 Description
 -----------
+Changes the execution model of the inner route by wrapping it with arbitrary logic.

 The ``mapInnerRoute`` directive is used as a building block for :ref:`Custom Directives` to replace the inner route with any other route.
 Usually, the returned route wraps the original one with custom execution logic.